tangxuemei1995/tangxuemei1995.github.io/_news/announcement_3.md

 related_posts: false
 ---

 🎉 Great news!
-One of our papers has been accepted by ACL 2025 main Conference!
+One paper has been accepted by ACL 2025 main Conference!